apache/maven-site/content/markdown/faq-unoffical.md

 Or, refer to the following page [http://maven.apache.org/guides/mini/guide-multiple-repositories.html) _Repositories_

-### How do I specify which output folders the Eclipse plugin puts into the .classpath file?
+### How do I specify which output directories the Eclipse plugin puts into the .classpath file?

 ```
 <build>